lit/lit.dev/packages/lit-dev-content/site/docs/tools/development.md

 // Turn off update warnings on all LitElements LitElement.disableWarning?.('change-in-update');

-// Disable update warnings on one element MyElement.disableWarning?.('change-in-update');
+// Turn off update warnings on one element MyElement.disableWarning?.('change-in-update');

 ```